Alright, beachgoers, we’ve finished with Venice, now it’s onto Santa Monica!

 Part one of our walk left us at the former site of POP, just past the end of the Venice Beach Boardwalk.

 Before entering the pier, there are a couple nearby sites worth checking out.
-If you took Ocean Front Walk you’ll walk right by them, but if you walked along the beach, make sure to swing back and check out:
+If you took Ocean Front Walk you’ll walk right by them, but if you walked along the beach, make sure to check out:

 Original Muscle Beach.
 Built in the 1930s, this was the birthplace of the 20th century fitness boom.
 It originally consisted of aerobics, gymnastic, and weightlifting, but with the popularity of Muscle Beach Venice the demand for weightlifting here dwindled.
 Now weightlifting is gone but aerobics and gymnastics remain.
 It is a great place to get some stretching/aerobics in, and also watch the talented gymnasts who still come to work out.
 Best of all, unlike Muscle Beach Venice, this Muscle Beach is free.